codepixelstudio/codepixel.devtools/README.md

 * Especially extensions like this one.

 Ergo, future Chrome updates will absolutely break some of the theme's code.
 When that happens, I'll get around to updating the CSS files whenever I god damn feel like it.
 If this timeline doesn't work for you, feel free to clone/download the repo and have at it using the gulpfile contained therein, or modify shit to use your own SCSS compiling setup.
+Or don't.
+What the fuck do I care.

 Someday, I'll get around to tidying up every line of SCSS, actually maintaining the repo, and providing some better documentation, or at least documentation that's less condescending and rude.